Counselor Education Office

 M.Ed. in Secondary School Counseling – A professional counselor degree program that academically qualifies the student for Pennsylvania Secondary Counselor Certification.
 (Please Note: Middle School Counselors can hold either M.Ed.
 Elementary School Counseling or M.Ed.
 Secondary School Counseling certification).

-Students who wish to be k-12 certified in school counseling can choose to add a certification to one of the above programs.
+Students who wish to be k-12 certified in school counseling can choose to add a certification to one of the above programs after admission.

 M.S. in Higher Education Counseling/Student Affairs – A very versatile degree which includes three content area classes and two internship courses that allow students to customize the degree program so they can be competitive for employment in student affairs and/or counselor positions in two-year and four-year colleges.
 Graduates of the M.S. degree often become employed in college student affairs divisions and in a number of other agency/counseling positions.